aniketmaurya/blog/posts/2023/image-classification-pytorch-lightning.md

 ---
-title: 'Training an Image Classification Model using PyTorch'
+title: 'Training an Image Classification Model using PyTorch Lightning'
 description: 'Learn how to train image classification model using PyTorch Lightning'
 date: '2023-10-14'
 keywords: pytorch, lightning